Skip to content

 fclose(fp);

-⚠️ Pitfall Warning: Always check if fopen returns NULL.
-A missing file, insufficient permissions, or an incorrect path will cause the open to fail.
-If you use a NULL pointer without checking, the program will crash immediately—without any meaningful error message.
+⚠️ Watch Out: Always check if fopen returns NULL.
+File not found, insufficient permissions, or incorrect paths will cause the open to fail.
+If you use a NULL pointer directly without checking, the program will crash immediately—without any meaningful error message.

 Mode string quick reference:

-⚠️ Pitfall Warning: "w" and "w+" will unconditionally clear the contents of an existing file.
-If you meant to append content but used the "w" mode instead, congratulations—your file content instantly drops to zero, with no confirmation step.
-Always double-check the mode before using it.
+⚠️ Watch Out: "w" and "w+" will unconditionally truncate existing file content.
+If you meant to append content but used the "w" mode, congratulations—your file content is instantly zeroed out with no confirmation step.
+Always verify the mode before use.

 Reading and Writing Binary Data